idmillington/undum/docs/src/API.md

    identifier.
 This allows you to simply define functions that only get called when particular actions happen.

+- `choices`: An optional list of tags and situation-ids, with tags prefixed by a has symbol to distinguish them from situation ids.
+If given, this will cause the SimpleSituation to output an implicit block of choices after the content.

+- `minChoices`: If you have given a `choices` definition, you can set this to an integer value to change the number of choices that will appear.
+See `System.getSituationIdChoices` for more information on how this affects the output.

+- `maxChoices`: If you have given a `choices` definition, you can set this to an integer value to change the number of choices that will appear.
+See `System.getSituationIdChoices` for more information on how this affects the output.

 An example `SimpleSituation` definition might be:

     new SimpleSituation(